thomasfriedrichs/FitlanceSolution/README.md

         <p>This will install all dependencies listed in the project's <code>package.json</code> file.</p>
     </li>
 </ul>

-<p>Completing these steps ensures that both the backend and frontend parts of your application have all the required dependencies installed</p>

 <h3 style="font-size: 1.3em;">3.
 Generating a Trusted Local SSL Certificate</h3>
 <p>To set up HTTPS locally and have your browser trust the SSL certificate, follow these steps:</p>